freepn/fpnd/README.rst

 Pre-install
 -----------

-Before you can install any Freepn packages, you'll need to add the required package repository or overlay.
+Before you can install any FreePN packages, you'll need to add the required package repository or overlay.

 For all ubuntu series, make sure you have the ``gpg`` and ``add-apt-repository``